patricklafrance/wmfnext-shell/README.md

 ### Use the event bus

-To faciliate a loosely coupled communication between the parts of the federated applications, the shell offer a basic implementation of a pub/sub mecanism called the event bus.
+To enable a loosely coupled communication between the parts of the application, the shell offer a basic implementation of a pub/sub mecanism called the event bus.

 👉 To showcase how it works, we'll start by adding a counter functionality to the host application and an event listener to increment the value when a specific event is dispatched.